BUDGET TRAVEL TIPS

 I (Mummy) remember a family get together when a childless couple congratulated another family member on how they lived life so well after having their children.
 They were not congratulating them on the many adventures they had had with their children, they were congratulating them for all the travelling that they still did on their own!

 Now don’t get us wrong, it is nice to have some R&R with no children in tow, a local weekend away, or a very short European City break, but we really couldn’t imagine travelling far without our 2 girls by our side.
-Our holidays have changed drastically since the girls came along, we have moved away from 5* all-inclusive luxury in the Maldives to mainly Eurocamp sites.
+Our holidays have changed drastically since the girls came along.
+We have moved away from 5* all-inclusive luxury in the Maldives to mainly Eurocamp sites.
 I (Mummy) still crave for that 5* luxury but, for the price of a 2 week all inclusive holiday in the Maldives, I can have 3 or 4 European holidays with the family.
 The Maldives is definitely not a budget holiday!

 We love holidays, and until the girls are much older, we are happy and content to do cheap and cheerful.
 If you don’t mind leaving the nippers at home, you are obviously going to save a small fortune.
 For starters there’s the flights, you can save at least 1/3 depending on the age of your children.
 Then there’s the room; no need for 2 inter connecting rooms (to give adults and children their own space and privacy), or even a whole villa depending on the size of your brood.
 And dare we mention that you get a whole bed all to yourselves without children climbing in!